larry-athey/lora-cmd-ctrl/README.md

 ### Scripting
 The LCC remote control commands are completely open ended and are easy to create.
 These commands can be sent as a single shot instance, or they may run in a sequence which can also run repeatedly.

+### Scheduling
+The LCC mission control server can schedule individual commands or scripts to run at specific times.
+However, in the case of single board computers such as the Raspberry Pi (or clones) this requires the addition of a real time clock module to be added.